 Slather this on during the day when you need an effective mattifying moisturizer, use it overnight for a hydrating though non-greasy night cream, or leave on a thin layer for 10 minutes as a nourishing mask.
 Either way, you get plenty of good-for-your-skin ingredients—97% of which are naturally derived—and no mineral oil, parabens, silicones, or dyes.
 Plus, it contains salicylic acid.

 In case you missed it, wearing sunscreen daily (a broad-spectrum formula with at least an SPF 30) is an absolute must.
 And yes, we’ve heard the “sunscreen makes me break out” excuse, but that doesn’t fly when you can use this guy.
 It was dermatologist-formulated specifically for acne-prone skin.
-The result?
-A non-greasy, non-pore-clogging formula that also contains micro pearl technology to absorb excess oil.
+The result is non-greasy, non-pore-clogging formula that also contains micro pearl technology to absorb excess oil.

 Here's another moisturizer that packs on the SPF without leaving a greasy residue.
 Not only does it protect against UV damage, but the formula also helps to fade dark spots for a more even skin tone.
 Users say that after consistent use of this moisturizer, they saw improved texture and a brighter complexion.

 Yes, sensitivity is more likely to occur in those with dryer skin, but that doesn’t mean that oily skin can’t also be sensitive.
 This is both oil-free and hypoallergenic and doesn’t contain parabens, phthalates, dyes, or synthetic fragrance, all common irritants for the sensitive set.
 Green tea delivers a dose of antioxidants,while aloe and cucumber work to soothe skin.